chinazhangchao/list_spider/README.md

 ```

-## You can define parse method in three forms
+## You can define parse method in four forms

 ```ruby
 def parse_response(file_name)